mggg-states/MA-shapefiles/README.md

 Below is a brief description of each of the listed variables in the attribute table of the 2012-2016 shapefile:
 - `District`: Ward number/letter and precinct number/letter
 - `Name`: Precinct name
-- `Population`: Total population from 2010 census
-- `White`: White population from 2010 census
-- `Black`: Black/African American population from the 2010 census
-- `AmIndian`: American Indian and Alaska Native population from the 2010 census
-- `Asian`: Asian population from the 2010 census
-- `Hawaiian`: Native Hawaiian and other Pacific Islander population from the 2010 census
-- `Other`: Population of other race from 2010 census
-- `_1_Race`: Population of one race from 2010 census
-- `_2__Races`: Population of two or more races from 2010 census
-- `Hispanic_O`: Population of Hispanic origin from 2010 census
-- `Not_Hispan`: Population not of Hispanic origin from 2010 census
 - `Shape_Le_1`: Length of feature
 - `Shape_Area`: Area of feature
 - `City/Town`: Municipality name